All Saints' Church, Runcorn: Appraisal

 All Saints' Church is recorded in the National Heritage List for England as a Grade II* listed building, having been designated on 7 December 1965.
 Grade II* is the middle of the three grades of listing, and is applied to "particularly important buildings of more than special interest".
 Hartwell et al. in the Buildings of England series comment that the church is "more generous and rounded than many of Salvin's other later churches", and refer specifically to its "high, graceful" steeple.

-Bells and Bellringing

-The medieval church contained a ring of 5 bells, though not much is known about these.
-These were split apart when the church was demolished, with the heaviest bell being installed in Holy Trinity, Runcorn and the other four were broken up and the metal re-used in other castings.

-The current ring of eight bells was cast in 1850 by Charles and George Mears of Whitechapel, London, and dedicated in 1851.
-They are hung on two levels: bells 1 & 3 are in frames above bells 2 & 4 respectively, and swing north–south, and bells 5 - 8 are hung on the lower level swinging east/west.
-Unusually, bells 5 - 7 all swing the same direction rather than alternating.
-There is one clock hammer, fitted to strike the heaviest bell (tenor) every hour.
-The belfry is approximately 20' tall, and the louvres rise the complete height of the room.
-There is an inaccessible floor above the belfry at the base of the spire.
-The bells received a minor overhaul from Whitechapel in 1936, though details about what was actually carried out are largely unknown, which leads to the conclusion that the majority of the installation remains original.

-The ringing room is directly below the belfry, and is also approximately 20' tall.
-The stone is approximately 3' thick all the way through the tower, most obvious when the two ringing room windows are viewed from inside.
-The clock mechanism is in a wooden case high up on the southern wall of the ringing room, and is accessed for bi-weekly manual winding via a wooden ladder.

-There is an active band of bellringers who meet on Tuesday evenings to practice, and there is a strong focus on training and improvement due to the novice nature of the group.

-The bellringers are currently raising £75,000 to restore the bells, since they have fallen into major disrepair.

 Present day

 The church is an active parish church in the diocese of Chester, the archdeaconry of Chester, and the deanery of Frodsham.
 Its benefice is combined with that of Holy Trinity, Runcorn to form the benefice of Runcorn All Saints with Holy Trinity.
-The patron of the church is Christ Church, Oxford.
-All Saints serves the Old Town area of Runcorn, and arranges services on Sundays, together with baptisms, thanksgivings, weddings and funerals.
+The historic patron of the church is Christ Church, Oxford.
+All Saints conducts services on alternate Sundays, together with baptisms, thanksgivings, weddings and funerals.